Investigated Colorado clerk wants to run state’s elections

-A Colorado official who repeats former President Donald Trump’s lies about the 2020 presidential contest and is under investigation for alleged election security breaches announced Monday she is running to be her state’s top elections officer.
+DENVER (AP) — A Colorado official who repeats former President Donald Trump’s lies about the 2020 presidential contest and is under investigation for alleged election security breaches announced Monday she is running to be her state’s top elections officer.

-Mesa County Clerk Tina Peters, whom a judge suspended from running last year’s election in her western Colorado county, announced her bid for Colorado Secretary of State on Trump adviser Steve Bannon’s podcast Monday morning.
+Mesa County Clerk Tina Peters, whom a judge suspended from overseeing last year’s election in her western Colorado county, announced her bid for Colorado Secretary of State on Trump adviser Steve Bannon’s podcast Monday morning.

 Peters, a Republican, has echoed Trump’s false theories about the 2020 election, and a grand jury and federal authorities are investigating how she allegedly allowed an unauthorized person to view her county’s election software.